-Moving quickly through a document
+Moving Quickly through a Document

-In addition to the navigation features of the Status bar (described above), you can use the main Navigator window and the Navigation toolbar as described in Chapter 1 (Introducing OpenOffice.org).
+In addition to the navigation features of the Status bar (described above), you can use the Navigator deck in the Sidebar and the Navigation toolbar as described in Chapter 1 (Introducing Apache OpenOffice).

 In Writer, you can also display the Navigation toolbar by clicking on the small Navigation icon near the lower right-hand corner of the window below the vertical scroll bar, as shown in Figure 6.